Approach detects environmental changes in real time to adjust and improve performance

 Peak-seeking approaches can find the most beneficial positions in a variety of industries.
 This technology can be applied to numerous processes and operations that use peak seeking for real-time optimization, including some within the following industries:

 Peak-seeking algorithms optimize physical processes in real time and are widely used throughout a variety of industries.
 However, measuring associated parameters in changing conditions—and responding to them appropriately—is difficult because the measurements are typically distorted by noise.
-Dryden’s technology addresses that problem by employing a time-varying Kalman filter.
+Armstrong's technology addresses that problem by employing a time-varying Kalman filter.
 The filter is an algorithm previously developed to estimate unknown parameters within systems that are intrinsically random and uncertain.
 The Kalman filter is excellent at finding estimates when it encounters noisy signals.
 As a minimal-variant filter, it inherently produces the best estimates of a function with the smallest amount of variation from the true value.
 Thus, the filter can help accurately determine the optimal coordinates of the peak-seeking function as conditions in the environment change.

 In addition, this technology takes a multiple-input and multiple-output approach to design for all dimensions simultaneously.
 This is in contrast to traditional peak-seeking architectures, which can only be designed by considering one dimension at a time, making the design effort difficult.
-Typical peak-seeking architectures also require specific persistent excitation signals; the Dryden method allows nearly any persistent excitation signal to be used, allowing for greater flexibility.
+Typical peak-seeking architectures also require specific persistent excitation signals; the Armstrong method allows nearly any persistent excitation signal to be used, allowing for greater flexibility.

-The algorithm developed at Dryden overcomes critical drawbacks of previous peak-seeking control methods.
+The algorithm developed at Armstrong overcomes critical drawbacks of previous peak-seeking control methods.
 More constricted techniques have been used in other industries and disciplines, such as manufacturing and automotive engineering.
-Dryden’s technology removes some of the restrictions of these approaches, because it can optimize multi-dimensional business processes and operations.
+Armstrong's technology removes some of the restrictions of these approaches, because it can optimize multi-dimensional business processes and operations.
 In addition, it considers the effect of noise at the beginning of the design cycle rather than correcting for it at the end, and it allows for nearly any type of persistent excitation signal.
 These advantages can simplify implementing a peak-seeking control system.
 The technology also improves the level of optimization and broadens the range of applications for peak-seeking control.

-Researchers at Dryden Flight Research Center have applied and tested this algorithm in two additional applications.
+Researchers at Armstrong Flight Research Center have applied and tested this algorithm in two additional applications.
 One application optimizes the lift-distribution for aircraft flying in formation, which increases the formation's performance.
 The other can help aircraft reduce drag and improve performance by optimizing the aircraft trim in real time.

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA invites companies to consider licensing its technologies for peak-seeking control (DRC-009-026, DRC-011-027, DRC-012-002) for commercial applications.